portainer/dev-toolkit/README.md

 See `Dockerfile` for more details.

+The Docker image is based on the OpenVSCode image provided by Gitpod: https://github.com/gitpod-io/openvscode-server

 # Automatic builds

 The `portainer/dev-toolkit` image is using DockerHub automatic builds to build images based on this git repository tags.